UNLOCK FREE TRAINING

 The consideration that is the basis of a promise, contract, or agreement described in section 1 of this chapter does not need to be in writing but may be provided.

 If the seller's written approval is needed for the assignment contract, the assignment addendum to the purchase agreement can formalize the requisite approvals for all parties in the transaction.
-At this stage of the real estate wholesale transaction, it's best to consult with a real estate attorney or realtor to help draft and complete these documents.
+At this stage of the real estate wholesale transaction, it's best to consult with a real estate attorney or realtor to help draft and complete these document.

 Final Thoughts